 Synopsis from Goodreads

 More bodies have washed up on the shores of a small island.
-Another overfilled, ill-equipped, dilapidated ship has sunk under the weight of its too many passengers: Syrians, Ethiopians, Egyptians, Lebanese, Palestinians, all of them desperate to escape untenable lives back in their homelands.
+Another overfilled, ill-equipped, dilapidated ship has sunk under the weight of its too many passengers: Syrians, Ethiopians, Egyptians, Lebanese, and Palestinians, all of them desperate to escape untenable lives back in their homelands.
 But miraculously, someone has survived the passage: nine-year-old Amir, a Syrian boy who is soon rescued by Vanna.
 Vanna is a teenage girl who, despite being native to the island, experiences her own sense of homelessness in a place and among people she has come to disdain.
 And though Vanna and Amir are complete strangers, though they don’t speak a common language, Vanna is determined to do whatever it takes to save the boy.

 Positives